 As you may gather from the photo, both hands are constantly in motion rotating slowly on a skeletonized disk around their common center of gravity.

-When one hand reaches its 3 o’clock position on the disk (“00″ mark on the minute track,) it instantly rotates 90 degrees clockwise and becomes a “pointer” of the minute hand.
-At the same time, another hand that’s just passed the “60″ mark, rotates the same 90 degrees, “retracting” itself into the rotating disk.
+When one hand reaches its 3 o’clock position on the disk (“00” mark on the minute track,) it instantly rotates 90 degrees clockwise and becomes a “pointer” of the minute hand.
+At the same time, another hand that’s just passed the “60” mark, rotates the same 90 degrees, “retracting” itself into the rotating disk.

-That’s why the whole design is called “semi-retrograde”: the minute hand passes only half a dial, but doesn’t return to its starting position in a single swift jump, like it is done in real retrograde watches.
+That’s why they call the whole design “semi-retrograde”: the minute hand passes only half a dial, but doesn’t return to its starting position in a single swift jump like it is done in real retrograde watches.

 Lacking the shield-like cover that hid the action of the pivoting minute hands, the new timepiece from Daniel Roth looks much more refined, partly due to a guilloche Clous de Paris motif on its face and the famous Cotes de Geneve pattern on the silver-colored dial base.

-Although the new edition of the Daniel Roth Papillon Chronograph watch will be limited to only 250 units, I highly doubt that the Swiss manufacture will have a hard time selling the stock.
+Although Daniel Roth plans to limit the total production run to only 250 units, which is still a lot considering its sky-high price of some €50,000, I highly doubt that the Swiss manufacture will have a hard time selling the stock.

-Daniel Roth Papillon Chronograph watch specification :
+Daniel Roth Papillon Chronograph specification

-Movement: Frederic Piguet column-wheel chronograph caliber
+Movement: Frederic Piguet column-wheel chronograph caliber, Swiss Made

-Complications: Date, chronograph, retrograde minute hands
+Functions: Hours, minutes, small seconds, date, chronograph, retrograde minute hands

 Case material: White, yellow, or red gold, a flat sapphire back

-Case height: N/A
+Case height: 13.00 mm

 Dial: Silver or ruthenium-colored dial with transparent counters and markings

-Water resistance: N/A
+Water resistance: 30 meters

-Strap: Black, blue or brown crocodile leather strap
+Strap: Black, blue, or brown crocodile leather strap

-Crystal: Sapphire crystal
+Crystal: Sapphire crystal, antireflective